 Memory & Threading¶

-Spectra provides two persistence mechanisms: memory for cross-session knowledge and threading for conversation management.
+Spectra provides two persistence mechanisms: memory for cross-run knowledge and threading for managing conversation or run lifecycles.

 Long-Term Memory¶

 Memory allows agents and workflows to store and recall information across runs.
-Unlike workflow state (which lives within a single execution), memory persists indefinitely.
+Unlike workflow state, which belongs to a single execution, memory is stored behind an IMemoryStore.

 IMemoryStore¶